Duration: 2-3 days

 Simon Hauser (M.A.) has been moderating Science Slams since 2012.
-He has been slamming himself since 2015 and is the vice champion of the German Science Slam 2017.
+He has been slamming himself since 2015 and won the second prize at the German Science Slam 2017.
 He studied History and Literature in Heidelberg and Berlin.
 After gaining experience at a Berlin communication start-up he founded his own company Hauser-Kommunikation.
 Currently he’s not only writing a doctoral thesis in Marburg, but also works as a seminar leader for scientists of all disciplines, helping them to translate and to transport their findings to any kind of audience.
 Photo: ©WISTA Management

 Karin Bodewits (PhD) is a biochemist, speaker, writer and the co-founder of NaturalScience.Careers.
 She is the author of the humorous campus novel ‘You Must Be Very Intelligent’ (Springer), won the Munich Science Slam in 2017, and regularly writes popular science articles and short stories for science magazines.
 In 2017, she participated in the Springer Nature storytelling event in Portland (USA).
 Karin regularly gives career- and soft-skill seminars for scientists in the last 6 years.